Sindiewen/Project-Neo-SF-3/Neo SF-3/Assets/Sprites/Environment/ruined-city-meta/ruined-city_readme.txt

-This asset is a paid asset that we can't redistribute like this.
-So I have to remove it.
-But i'm going to backup the meta files so if you get the asset and import it, just drop the meta files into the project and you should be able to just get it working.
+This is a folder backup of the work I did on the environment sprites and the sprites meta files from the original aassets.
+Simple import the assets, and merge everything in this directory with the main directory